Fortunately, with such a resurgence of interest in classical antiquity, the often misquoted and misunderstood philosophers of yore got another chance.

 Friendship is in agony when emotional blackmail appears and it dies altogether in that last stage, emotional treason.

 When it is fully understood and practised, friendship become a survival mechanism, a protective force, the knight in shining armour.
 It must be served though and it does not fare well when time apart starts weakening the links.

 Epicurus' Garden was an acknowledgement, by the empiricist that he was, that friendships need physical proximity.

-The pandemic has taken away that in the most brutal way.
+The pandemic has taken that away that in the most brutal manner.
 Online conversations, debates, arguments even, all miss directness.

 Has anyone wished they lived now in an Epicurean Garden rather than being part of what is dryly called 'a household'?